andyzhangx/demo/issues/azuredisk-issues.md

 | v1.8 | no fix |
 | v1.9 | 1.9.2 |
 | v1.10 | 1.10.0 |

- > Note: for some smaller VM size which has only 1 CPU core, time cost would be much bigger(e.g. > 10min) since container is hard to get CPU slot.

 ### 5. Azure disk PVC `Multi-Attach error`, makes disk mount very slow or mount failure forever
 **Issue details**: